zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/upgrade/upgrade-operator.md

 ---
-title: Upgrade Portworx using the Operator
+title: Upgrade Portworx on Kubernetes using the Operator
+linkTitle: Upgrade using the Operator
-keywords: portworx, container, kubernetes, storage, docker, k8s, pv, persistent disk, openshift
+keywords: portworx, container, kubernetes, storage, k8s, upgrade
-description: Find out how to upgrade Portworx on OpenShift using Operator.
+description: Find out how to upgrade Portworx using the Operator.
-weight: 3
+weight: 2
 aliases:
   - /portworx-install-with-kubernetes/on-premise/openshift/operator/upgrade/
+  - /portworx-install-with-kubernetes/openshift/operator/upgrade
 ---

 {{<info>}}